 “We have a celebration at our temple.
 Norman bring you.
 I there too.
 I bring you sarong and traditional hat,” she said, pointing at Brian’s bald head.
 “We have dancing.
 No tourists.
 You stop there first.”

 Brian and I were struggling in Bali.
 We’d arrive with high expectations but had been almost immediately disappointed at the state of the place.
-Bali was so commercialized.
+Bali was so commercialized, packed with $25 t-shirt shops and overpriced new-age restaurants.
 Ubud, Bali’s cultural center, reminded us more of Vail, Colorado than the spiritual Hindu paradise we’d heard so much about.

-So a trip to a temple free of tourists sounded refreshing.
-We hired Norman and agreed to meet him the following morning in the parking lot of a grocery store.
+The woman obviously knew to offer us what many people in Bali end up looking for.
+No tourists.
+It sounded refreshing.
+So we hired Norman and agreed to meet him the following morning in the parking lot of a grocery store.

+The next morning I saw a man loitering around a white van.
 “Norman?”
-I asked, when I saw a man loitering around a white van.
+I asked.

 “Uh, yeah, I’m Norman,” said Norman.

 Brian raised an eyebrow at me.
 Norman looked more like the sort of dude that might tattoo people in an alley or steal your Honda Civic than the nice old man I’d envisioned married to the woman who’d hustled his services to us yesterday.
 I shrugged my shoulders at Brian.
 We climbed inside the van.

 Norman drove us to the temple.
 As she’d promised, the lady had sarongs for us and a blangkon for Brian to wear on his head.

 Brian in his sarong and blangkon.
 Norman is in front of him.

 We changed and walked through the exterior wall of the outdoor temple.
 We were offered peanuts and some sort of mushed vegetable wrapped in a banana leaf.
 We took a seat.
 Everyone stared.
 We felt intrusive and out of place.